-This is the salad dressing that I make and have in my fridge for everyday use on salads.
+This is the dressing that I make and have in my fridge for everyday use on salads.
 It's simple and delicious.
-Use good quality ingredients in this dressing and your salad and you can't go wrong.
+Use good quality ingredients in this dressing and your salad, and you can't go wrong.

 For years our family has enjoyed the salad at The Pasta House Company in St. Louis.
-It is a very popular recipe here.
-We particularly love their salad.
-(See my post about the salad: Everyday Italian Tossed Salad.)
+I'm pretty sure it's the most popular salad in town.
+(See my copycat recipe for Pasta House Salad: Everyday Italian Tossed Salad.)
+The key to this popular salad is the dressing.
 Pasta House Famous Salad Dressing is now available in stores here.
 I'm not sure if it is distributed outside of St. Louis; but I was surprised to find it available on Amazon.
 As bottled dressings go, it's a good one.

-I prefer to make my own salad dressings.
-It's easy, less expensive, and I like to control the ingredients.
+However, I prefer to make my own salad dressings.
+It's easy, less expensive, and I can control the ingredients and avoid preservatives, fillers, and mystery ingredients.
 This recipe is as close as I could come to the Pasta House version, which is really just a slightly seasoned, simple vinaigrette.

 NUTRITIONAL INFORMATION (per tablespoon of dressing): 77 calories, 8.7g fat, .1g carbs, 0g fiber & protein.
 Weight Watchers PointsPlus: 2

 Step 1.
-Assemble the ingredients: red wine vinegar, kosher salt, pepper, garlic powder, extra virgin olive oil, and canola oil.
-(I recommend a good quality garlic powder over fresh garlic.
-The flavor is mild, and it will keep longer in the fridge than if it's made with fresh garlic.)
+Assemble the ingredients: red wine vinegar, kosher salt, pepper, garlic powder, extra virgin olive oil, and a neutral tasting oil (grapeseed, vegetable, canola).

 Step 2.
 Combine the ingredients.
 Here are 2 easy methods: